Winter Wonderland, Johnny "Bowtie" Barstow (2004)

 Franklyn MacCormack (1906-71) was the longtime host of a popular radio show called The All Night Showcase on WBBM and WGN (720 AM) in Chicago.
 The show ran from 11:05 pm to 5:30 am six nights a week, and MacCormack was its self-styled "host and companion" throughout the late 1950s until his death, on the air, in 1971.
 It featured moody, thoughtful music, including lots of outstanding jazz, interspersed with stories, observations and poetry.
 MacCormack developed a considerable following among late-night listeners, and his mellifluous baritone was a perfect match for the atmosphere he worked to create.

 In addition to his radio program, MacCormack produced an impressive number of records, many of which tried to recreate the feel of his radio program by combining music and spoken word selections.
 "I Like Christmas" was released as a 45 RPM single in 1950.
 The B-side was called "My New Year's Wish for You," which is available on my second New Year's collection, titled Ringin' In a Brand New Year.
 I love old radio programs, and it sounds to me as though Franklyn MacCormack had a winner.

 Listen to Franklyn MacCormack's All Night Showcase from 8/15/64

 Listen to Franklyn MacCormack's All Night Showcase from 6/27/65

 Hallmark Christmas Countdown (2013)

 This comedy track was broadcast during the 2013 Christmas season on NBC's Saturday Night Live.
-It's a parody of the types of shows often featured on the Lifetime TV network for women.
-Many of Lifetime's shows are very good, but there's also a fair amount of lower-quality, predicable fare as well.
+It's a parody of the types of shows often featured on the Hallmark TV channel.
+Many of the channel's shows are very good, but there's also a fair amount of lower-quality, predicable fare as well.
 Take a look at this: